FONTE-EID/fiber-optic-transmission-system-modeling/README.md

 This library modeles the fiber-optic channel governed by nonlinear Schrödinger (NLS) equation, accompanied with TX and RX DSP chain implementation.

-NLS equation is solved using Split-step Fourier method in this library.
+NLS equation is solved using split-step Fourier method in this library.

 The TX and RX DSP chain module, for single-polarization, includes the following functions: